 526 Effects of the Action MSEC Biological Assessment Long-Term Temporary Total Project Component Covertype Impacts Impacts Impacts (acres) (acres) (acres) Creosotebush-White Bursage 0.0 21.4 21.4 Water Pipeline Xeroriparian 0.0 0.7 0.7 TOTAL 0.0 22.1 22.1 PROJECT TOTALS 880.2 65.1 945.7 *Acreage estimates were rounded independently - totals may not sum exactly. **Table includes all habitats present within the MSEC project area except disturbed, playa lake and mesquite which do not represent suitable habitat for the desert tortoise.
 5.1.3 Constriction of Movement The Proposed Action is currently located in an area where desert tortoise movement is generally unrestricted.
 Topography in the area is gently sloping to rolling with no major barriers to movement.
-The extensive disturbance in the vicinity resulting from the numerous transmission lines, access roads, pipelines, substation and power generation facilities may affect tortoise movement via avoidance during construction, but generally do not directly restrict tortoise movement (with the exception of the substations and power generation facilities which actively exclude tortoises).
+The extensive disturbance in the vicinity resulting from the numerous transmission lines, access roads, pipelines, substation and power generation facilities may affect desert tortoise movement via avoidance during construction, but generally do not directly restrict desert tortoise movement (with the exception of the substations and power generation facilities which actively exclude desert tortoises).
 Interstate 15 to the east and the Arrow Canyon Range likely represent barriers to movement out of the Dry Lake Valley to the east or west.
 North and/or south movement within the valley is generally unrestricted.
-Exclusionary fencing would be installed around the perimeter of the entire SPGF in order to exclude tortoises.
+Exclusionary fencing would be installed around the perimeter of the entire SPGF in order to exclude desert tortoises.
 The exclusionary fencing would restrict desert tortoise movement on the site but would not preclude north-south movement through the Dry Lake Valley.
 No permanent exclusionary fencing would be used on the access road, gen-tie transmission lines, or water pipeline.
-These areas would experience temporary disturbance that could affect tortoise movement but would not directly restrict it.
+These areas would experience temporary disturbance that could affect desert tortoise movement but would not directly restrict desert tortoise movement.
 Biological monitors would be in place along the access road during construction and/or temporary fencing utilized during the construction period to minimize any impacts from vehicles during construction.
 Once exclusion fencing has been installed and clearance surveys completed, biological monitors would not be required.
-5.1.4 Vibration Equipment that will cause surface disturbance and otherwise operate during construction will be limited to what would be needed to develop dirt access roads that are generally at landform grades, equipment to install solar arrays and poles, trenching equipment for installation of cable and wiring and equipment to install the small operations building and the proposed electric substation.
+5.1.4 Vibration Equipment that will cause surface disturbance and otherwise operate during construction will be limited to what equipment would be needed to develop dirt access roads that are generally at landform grades, equipment to install solar arrays and poles, trenching equipment for installation of cable and wiring and equipment to install the small operations building and the proposed electric substation.
 Areas outside of the exclusion fence may experience short-term vibrations that could potentially disturb desert tortoise.
 Vibration is unlikely to be noticeable farther than a few tens of feet beyond the source of the vibration.
 Construction taking place near the perimeter edge of the exclusion fence is limited.
 Activity during operations will be substantially less than during construction of the Proposed Action, such that no adverse effects from ground vibration on desert tortoise are expected to occur during operation of the Proposed Action.
 5.1.5 Dust Construction activities and operational vehicle traffic on the roads within the Action Area could generate dust that would affect vegetation adjacent to the Action Area in the short-term; long-term adverse effects 48 | P a g e